Mathisha Panagoda

 Mathisha's practice focuses on litigation, dispute resolution and managing end-to-end claims within a principled and outcome-focused framework.
 He also advises clients on strategic, governance, compliance and risk management issues, particularly in relation to child safety.

-Mathisha has represented both plaintiff and defendant clients in unlitigated and litigated proceedings across all Australian jurisdictions and in the Royal Commission into Institutional Responses to Child Sexual Abuse.
+Mathisha has represented both plaintiff and defendant clients in unlitigated and litigated proceedings across all Australian jurisdictions, in the Royal Commission into Institutional Responses to Child Sexual Abuse and across various inquiries and investigations including under the auspices of the Office of the Children's Guardian and the Aged Care Quality and Safety Commission.

 His early experience acting for plaintiffs in institutional liability matters, motor vehicle accidents, medical negligence, workers' compensation and public liability claims over many years has informed his effective approach, responsiveness and strategy representing institutions and insurers.
 With a reputation for managing complex and sensitive claims in a principled and practical way, Mathisha has forged strong relationships with his clients to achieve a sound understanding of their values and desired claims strategies.

-In 2023, Mathisha was listed in the The Best Lawyers in Australia in the inaugural Ones to Watch category for Insurance Law.
-In 2024, Mathisha was a finalist the Lawyers Weekly Partner of the Year Awards (New Partner - Big Law).
+In 2023, Mathisha was listed in the Best Lawyers in Australia in the inaugural Ones to Watch category for Insurance Law.
+In 2024 and 2025, Mathisha was a finalist in the Lawyers Weekly Partner of the Year Awards (New Partner - Big Law).

 Mathisha holds a Juris Doctor and Master of Laws and was admitted to practice on 5 April 2013.
 In addition to his legal qualifications, Mathisha holds a Bachelor of Music (Hons), and is an accomplished cellist having toured and performed extensively throughout Australasia, Europe and North America.